 Scones are awesome for many different reasons, but many people enjoy serving them with coffee or tea.
 They’re great pastries that go well with hot beverages.

-Of course, you can easily just enjoy them as snacks if you’re someone who isn’t into coffee or tea.
-You’ve likely eaten scones from various bakeries in the past.
+Of course, you can easily just enjoy them as snacks if you’re someone who isn’t into coffee or tea, and you’ve likely eaten them from various bakeries in the past.

 You might even have people in your family that make delicious homemade scones.
-If this was the motivation for you to start baking your own scones, then that might be what led you here.
+If this was the motivation for you to start baking your own, that might be what led you here.

-Sometimes new bakers make mistakes when trying to make scones the first couple of times.
+Sometimes new bakers make mistakes when trying to make them the first couple of times.
 Are your scones coming out much harder than you expected them to be?

-Keep reading to get information about why scones might turn out harder than usual.
+Keep reading to get information about why they might turn out harder than usual.
 You’ll also learn about other mistakes that can happen while making scones and how to avoid them.

 1 – Working the Dough Too Much